lynxalytics/menu-scraper/README.md

 ``` sh
     go run scraper-sa.go
 ```
 The processed files will be saved under ``./data`` folder in your current working directory.
+Caching is enabled to make sure progress is not lost for each program restart.